court-room/CourtRoom/README.md

 # Steps

-Steaps for installing and configuring each component are described in their respective directory as part of `README.md`
+Steps for installing and configuring each component are described in their respective directory as part of `README.md`